How Much does a Chihuahua Weigh? (+ Chihuahua Weight Chart)

 Just like people, if your Chihuahua has got a bit chubby, fewer calories and a bit more activity will soon get your little buddy back to the correct weight allowing them to stay fit, healthy, and active.

-When all is said and done, every dog has its own quirks and fluctuations.
+When all is said and done, every Chihuahua has its own quirks and fluctuations.

-So yours might be a little bigger or a little smaller than the next Chihuahua, but so long as you’re confident in their health and willing to take steps to maintain your dog’s weight and keep them within the breed standards, they will grow up happy!
+So your Chi might be a little bigger or a little smaller than the next Chihuahua, but so long as you’re confident in their health and willing to take steps to maintain your Chi’s weight and keep them within the breed standards, they will grow up happy!

 How much does a newborn Chihuahua weigh?